Tigerair Mandala: In-flight service

 Mandala Airlines adopts the same low-frills concept of Tigerair by offering a single class service on all its 180-seat Airbus A320 aircraft.
 There is a buy-on-board food and beverage service but no in-flight entertainment is offered, except for the in-flight magazine.
 Preferred seats can be reserved online during the booking process, otherwise they are allocated during airport check-in.
 Other ancillary services offered to passengers include Tiger's priority boarding "BoardMeFirst".

 Under the old Mandala Priority Privileges program, the airline offered a baggage allowance of 20 kg per passenger, with an extra 5 kg for priority passengers.
 Priority passengers also benefited from choice seats at the front of the aircraft, free airport lounge access and free food and beverages in both lounges and in-flight.

 Ticketing

-Following the restructuring which saw Tigerair become one of its key investors, passengers can make a booking from Tigerair website comprising airline tickets for Tigerair Singapore, Tigerair Australia, Tigerair Philippines and as well as interline bookings with Scoot.
+Following the restructuring which saw Tigerair become one of its key investors, passengers can make a booking from Tigerair website comprising airline tickets for Tigerair Singapore, Tigerair Australia, and Tigerair Philippines, as well as interline bookings with Scoot.

 Fleet

-As of May 2014, two months before it ceased operations, the Tigerair Mandala fleet consisted of 13 Airbus A320-200.
+As of May 2014, two months before it ceased operations, the Tigerair Mandala fleet consisted of 13 Airbus A320-200s.

-In prior years, the fleet had included:
+In prior years, the fleet included: